Medicine and Health Facts

 It was not until the 1910s when, on average, one's life expectancy would increase by getting medical treatment for an ailment than by not doing so.

-King Gustavus III (1746–1792) of Sweden was convinced that coffee was toxic.
-In an attempt to prove it, he performed an unusual experiment.
+In an attempt to prove his conviction that coffee ws toxic, Sweden's King Gustavus III (1746–1792) performed an unusual experiment.
 The experiment's subjects were two condemned prisoners, one of whom was given only coffee to drink, the other only tea.
 Two physicians monitored the two men.
 Gustavus believed that the coffee drinker would shortly die of acute poisoning, but the first person to die was one of the doctors, followed shortly by the other doctor.
 Then Gustavus was assassinated.
 Both of the prisoners survived for several years longer, with the tea drinker dying first. (source)

 King George V of England died on January 26, 1936, at 11:55 P.M.
 It was revealed in 1986 that the King's doctor, Lord Dawson, had given him a lethal injection of cocaine and morphine.
 Dawson wanted the King to die before midnight so that his death could be announced in the morning Times instead of in a less prestigious afternoon paper.